Things To Know First About The Beta

 ---

-Guard: No weapons allowed in the city!
+Guard: No weapons allowed!

 ===